Gambling.com Group (NASDAQ:GAMB) Trading Up 2%

 Analyst Upgrades and Downgrades

 A number of equities research analysts have issued reports on GAMB shares.
+Truist Financial boosted their price target on Gambling.com Group from $10.50 to $12.00 and gave the company a “buy” rating in a research report on Tuesday, October 25th.
 Stifel Nicolaus boosted their price target on Gambling.com Group from $11.00 to $12.00 and gave the company a “buy” rating in a research report on Friday, November 18th.
-Truist Financial upped their target price on Gambling.com Group from $10.50 to $12.00 and gave the stock a “buy” rating in a research report on Tuesday, October 25th.

 Gambling.com Group Price Performance